Bio in 100 words

 Please send a message with your question so that I can get back.
 TL;DR. If your message is short, I typically respond, especially if I find the message interesting.
-If I have not responded the same evening (EST), try a short version of your message.
+If I have not responded the same evening, try a short version of your message.

 Our secretaries can be reached at: